Interdisciplinary courses: International Tax Masters

 The International Tax Masters comprises a two year programme.
 Over the course of the 2-years students have unrestricted access to the IBFD on-line research platform and all UCT libraries.

 During the first year, over two semesters from February to May and July to November, residential based courses are presented in Cape Town.
 Lecture attendance is compulsory.

 All teaching is undertaken by UCT academics with a legal and/or commercial background, by leading practitioners or by international guests.

 International Tax I

 The first semester commences with an intensive full-time week of lectures presented by UCT academics and visiting staff from the IBFD.
 The problem of double taxation and double tax conventions are introduced.
 Additionally, a number of topical areas may be covered (past topics included taxation of the digitised economy, international tax transparency, the role of the BRICS in international tax policy, Base Erosion and Profit Shifting).

 During the remainder of the first semester, classes cover all aspects of double tax conventions.
-Consideration is given to the OECD, UN and SADC Model Tax Conventions, the history of the international tax system, treaty provisions dealing with business taxation, investment flows, income of individuals, non-discrimination, double tax relief, dispute resolution under tax treaties as well as more complex areas such as legal methods of treaty interpretation and key features of South Africa’s double tax treaty network.
+Consideration is given to the OECD, UN and SADC Model Tax Conventions, the history of the international tax system, treaty provisions dealing with business taxation, investment flows, income of individuals, as well as more complex areas such as legal methods of treaty interpretation and key features of South Africa’s double tax treaty network.

 Teaching takes the form of lectures and seminar discussion for which students are expected to prepare.

 International Tax II

 The theory and practice of transfer pricing is taught, usually by an international visiting academic, during a block period.

-Other topics covered during this semester include international tax avoidance, taxpayer information exchange, taxation and human rights and selected aspects of South Africa’s international tax regime such as provisions for relief of double taxation and controlled foreign company rules.
+Other topics covered during this semester include international tax avoidance, taxation and human rights and selected aspects of South Africa’s international tax regime such as provisions for relief of double taxation and controlled foreign company rules.
 In addition, international value-added tax issues are discussed.